SteeltoeOSS/Documentation/api/v3/circuitbreaker/hystrix.md

 }
 ```

 Each command needs to inherit from `HystrixCommand` or `HystrixCommand<T>` and override and implement the inherited and protected `RunAsync()` method.
 Optionally, you can also override and implement the inherited method `RunFallbackAsync()` method.
-In the above simple example the two provided lambdas provide each of those two methods
+The simple example above provides lambdas for each of those two methods.

 The `RunAsync()` method should implement the fundamental logic of the command, and the `RunFallbackAsync()` method should implement any fallback logic, in case the `RunAsync()` method fails.